JakubTomaszewski/ei_fairness_reproducibility/README.md

 Links for the [original paper](https://openreview.net/forum?id=dhYUMMy0_Eg).

 Our findings largely substantiate the initial assertions, demonstrating EI’s enhanced performance over Empirical Risk Minimization (ERM) techniques on various test datasets.
 Furthermore, while affirming the long-term effectiveness in fairness, the study also uncovers challenges in resilience to overfitting, particularly in highly complex models.
 Building upon the original study, the experiments were extended to include a new dataset and multiple sensitive attributes.
 These additional tests further demonstrated the effectiveness of the EI approach, reinforcing its continued success.
-Our study highlights the importance of adaptable strategies in AI fairness, contributing to the ongoing discourse in this science field.
+Our study highlights the importance of adaptable strategies in AI fairness, contributing to the ongoing discourse in this field of research.

 The reproducibility study and further code extensions were done by students of University of Amsterdam: